-Unit-level anonymised data will be collected on all patients undergoing radical nephroureterectomy (RNU) for suspected urothelial cancer (UTUC) between 1 July 2022 and 31 July 2023, and subsequent follow-up data including the number of patients who had post-RNU bladder mitomycin-C (MMC) and the number of patients receiving adjuvant chemotherapy for T2 or higher disease.
-Data submission will take place between 1 April and 30 April 2024 inclusive.
+Unit-level anonymised data was collected on all patients undergoing radical nephroureterectomy (RNU) for suspected urothelial cancer (UTUC) between 1 July 2022 and 31 July 2023, and subsequent follow-up data including the number of patients who had post-RNU bladder mitomycin-C (MMC) and the number of patients receiving adjuvant chemotherapy for T2 or higher disease.
+Data submission took place between 1 April and 30 April 2024 inclusive.
 UTUC requires timely and accurate diagnosis and treatment.
 RNU is the surgical standard of care for patients with suspected UTUC but there is currently no consensus on the best diagnostic evaluation strategy for these patients.

-The aims of the audit are to assess national practices for diagnostic evaluation of patients with suspected UTUC and the impact of diagnostic ureteroscopy on the outcomes of RNU and evaluate national compliance with standard-of-care practices such as MMC administration and adjuvant chemotherapy in T2 or higher disease.
+The aims of the audit were to assess national practices for diagnostic evaluation of patients with suspected UTUC and the impact of diagnostic ureteroscopy on the outcomes of RNU and evaluate national compliance with standard-of-care practices such as MMC administration and adjuvant chemotherapy in T2 or higher disease.
+877 complete datasets were captured from 70 units in the UK.
+The preliminary results were presented at the BAUS Annual Scientific Meeting in June 2024 and further analysis of the data was presented at the Section of Oncology Annual Meeting in November 2024.
+The national summary results were uploaded onto the BAUS website and individual unit reports were sent to all participating units.